API usage

 Creating meetings

-We can now schedule meetings on behalf of the user.
+We can now schedule meetings.
+If you have an account level API key you will schedule meetings within your own account.
+Instance level API keys can schedule meetings on behalf of the user.
 The minimal data set we need to send is the following:

 {